SeiyaKobayashi/zkml-optimization/model-developers/README.md

 $ yarn compile-circuit --CIRCUIT=${xxx}
 ```

-## 2. Generating Z-Keys
+## 2. Generating ZKeys

 We need a proving key for generating ZKPs, and a verification key for verifying ZKPs.
-Run the following command to generate those z-keys, where each argument refers to the following.
+Run the following command to generate those zkeys, where each argument refers to the following.

 | Argument Name | Description | Default |
 |--------------:|-------------|---------|